 After the film was complete, director Sam Mendes and editor Tariq Anwar decided to scrap a short fantasy opening and the lengthy epilogue in which Jane and Ricky are tried for Lester's murder, choosing instead to increase the three teens' screen time throughout the film; many of the cast and crew were caught completely by surprise when they saw the finished film.

 Another version of the script involved Ricky and Jane being arrested and convicted for the murder of Lester.
 The main evidence is the video Ricky made of Jane offering him $3,000 to kill her father, which we, the viewers, find out was a joke immediately after Ricky turns off the camera, one second too late for the defense.
 It also involves Mrs. Fitts finding her husband's bloody clothes, and hiding them immediately after.

-Originally, the characters of Thora Birch and Wes Bentley were suppose to be charged for the murder of Lester Burnham.
-The movie was suppose to end with the characters going to trial, and being found guilty for the murder of Jane's father.
+Originally, Ricky and Janey were supposed to be charged for the murder of Lester Burnham.
+The movie was supposed to end with the characters going to trial, and being found guilty for the murder of Jane's father.
 After the movie was reviewed by a test audience, who were dissatisfied with the original script's ending, the movie was then re-shot.
-With the character of Wes Bentley discovering Jane's fathers dead body, smiling, with Wes Bently smiling back.
-To show that despite all that happened, in the end, there is so much to be grateful for.
-There is so much beauty in this world.

 When the funeral caravan passes by Jane and Ricky, he tells her that looking at a dead homeless person was like God staring at him, and he could stare right back.
 At the end of the film, when he sees Lester's body, he momentarily stares into Lester's eyes, fixated as if looking at God.